sharath453/sharath453/README.md

 ## About Me

-- I’m currently pursuing a B.E in Computer Science and Engineering (CSE) at Alva's Institute of Engineering and Technology.<br>
-- Actively engaged in pursuing internships and job opportunities.<br>
-- I aim to leverage my skills in programming and emerging technologies.<br>
-- Skills: Proficient in C and Java programming languages, certified in Robotics Process Automation (RPA)<br>
-- Experienced in Internet of Things (IoT) through completed internships.<br>
-- A passionate learner, I’m always on the lookout for new knowledge and skills to stay ahead in my field.
+- I am a recent Computer Science and Engineering graduate from Alva's Institute of Engineering and Technology with a strong academic background and a CGPA of 8.05.
+I have a solid understanding of Java, C#, MYSQL, OOP's Concepts and Data Structures, and I am passionate about solving real-world problems through efficient and logical solutions.
+I am currently seeking opportunities where I can apply my skills, continue learning, and contribute to the growth of an innovative organization.

 ## Contact
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-sharath-blue)](https://www.linkedin.com/in/sharath-a-l-877754249/)